This topic describes how to delete the AWS resources associated with a VMware Tanzu Operations Manager (Ops Manager) deployment.

 For more information, see AWS Management Console in the AWS documentation.

-Delete Resources from AWS
+Delete resources from AWS

 1. Log into the AWS Management Console.

-2. Navigate to the EC2 Dashboard.
+2. Go to the EC2 Dashboard.

-2. Click Actions to open the drop down menu.
+2. Click Actions to open the drop-down menu.

-3. In Instance State, select Terminate.
+3. In Instance State, click Terminate.

 1. Select the web, SSH, and TCP load balancers from the list.